Supercooling: Explanation

 A liquid crossing its standard freezing point will crystalize in the presence of a seed crystal or nucleus around which a crystal structure can form creating a solid.
 Lacking any such nuclei, the liquid phase can be maintained all the way down to the temperature at which crystal homogeneous nucleation occurs.

 Homogeneous nucleation can occur above the glass transition temperature, but if homogeneous nucleation has not occurred above that temperature, an amorphous (non-crystalline) solid will form.

 Water normally freezes at 273.15 K, but it can be "supercooled" at standard pressure down to its crystal homogeneous nucleation at almost 224.8 K. The process of supercooling requires water to be pure and free of nucleation sites, which can be achieved by processes like reverse osmosis or chemical demineralization, but the cooling itself does not require any specialised technique.
 If water is cooled at a rate on the order of 106 K/s, the crystal nucleation can be avoided and water becomes a glass—that is, an amorphous (non-crystalline) solid.
 Its glass transition temperature is much colder and harder to determine, but studies estimate it at about 136 K.

 Glassy water can be heated up to approximately 150 K without nucleation occurring.

 In the range of temperatures between 150 and 231 K, experiments find only crystal ice.

 Droplets of supercooled water often exist in stratus and cumulus clouds.
-An aircraft flying through such a cloud sees an abrupt crystallization of these droplets, which can result in the formation of ice on the aircraft's wings or blockage of its instruments and probes, unless the aircraft is equipped with an appropriate de-icing system.
+An aircraft flying through such a cloud sees an abrupt crystallization of these droplets, which can result in the formation of ice on the aircraft's wings or blockage of its instruments and probes, unless the aircraft is equipped with an appropriate ice protection system.
 Freezing rain is also caused by supercooled droplets.

 The process opposite to supercooling, the melting of a solid above the freezing point, is much more difficult, and a solid will almost always melt at the same temperature for a given pressure.
-For this reason, it is the melting point which is usually identified, using melting point apparatus; even when the subject of a paper is "freezing-point determination", the actual methodology is "the principle of observing the disappearance rather than the formation of ice".
+For this reason, it is the melting point which is typically identified, using melting point apparatus.
+Even when the subject of a paper is "freezing-point determination", the actual methodology is "the principle of observing the disappearance rather than the formation of ice".
 It is possible, at a given pressure, to superheat a liquid above its boiling point without it becoming gaseous.

 Supercooling should not be confused with freezing-point depression.
 Supercooling is the cooling of a liquid below its freezing point without it becoming solid.
-Freezing point depression is when a solution can be cooled below the freezing point of the corresponding pure liquid due to the presence of the solute; an example of this is the freezing point depression that occurs when salt is added to pure water.
+Freezing point depression is when a solution can be cooled below the freezing point of the corresponding pure liquid due to the presence of the solute.
+An example of this is the freezing point depression that occurs when salt is added to pure water.